marianpetruk/javascript/README.md

   - [9.2](#9.2) <a name='9.2'></a> Use `extends` for inheritance.

-  > Why?
+  > Чому?
 It is a built-in way to inherit prototype functionality without breaking `instanceof`.

     ```javascript
     // bad